storageos/gke-demo/README.md

 # GKE Install

-You *must* use `container-vm` Node image.
-The Container-Optimized OS (cos) does not allow mount propagation.
+You *must* use `ubuntu` Node image.
+The Container-Optimized OS (cos) image does not allow mount propagation.

-There is now an Ubuntu image available but this hasn't been tested yet.

 NOTE: